executebig/www/content/programs/grant.md

 A scholarship awarded to passionate high school hackers in need, giving them the opportunity to attend the best high school hackathons.

 <!-- Announcement Block -->
-{{< announcement content="<h3>COVID-19 Response</h3>Due to public health concerns, our Travel Grant program has been suspended until the COVID-19 emergency ends.
+{{< announcement content="<p class='title'>COVID-19 Response</p>Due to public health concerns, our Travel Grant program has been suspended until the COVID-19 emergency ends.
 We're looking forward to supporting more students when in-person events return.
 Please do not hesitate to <a href=\"/contact\">contact us</a> if you have more questions." class="danger" >}}

 {{< button text="Apply Now" url="/act/grant" class="disabled" >}}